ethereum/hevm/doc/src/common-options.md

 to not run indefinitely, hevm will only explore a certain number of iterations of a loop before consideing abandoning the exploration of that branch.
 This number can be set via the `--ask-smt-iterations` flag.

+## Maximum Branch Limit, ``--max-branch``

+Limits the number of branches that are explored in case a symbolic value is encountered.
+For example, if a JUMP instruction is called with a symbolic expression, the system will explore all possible valid jump destinations, which may be too many.
+This option limits the branching factor in these cases.

+## Maximum Exploration Limt, ``--max-explore``

+Limits the branching factor and branching depth of symbolic exploration.
+This is a heuristic way to prevent the exploration from running for too long.
+Useful in scenarios where you use e.g. both symbolic execution and fuzzing, and don't want the symbolic execution to run for too long.
+It will often read to WEARNING-s related to `Too many branches at program counter`.
+This option automatically upper-limits the Branch Limit as well.